-3. They watch their credit card limit.
+3. They watch their credit card limits.

 What’s this about debtless people carrying credit cards around?
 We know, it’s unlikely.
 But usually, if you’re truly free of debt, then you know how to manage credit responsibly.
 Just know that when the credit card companies start throwing higher limits at you, be ready to say no.

-4. Debt-free people are honest about living within their means.
+4. Debt-free people are honest about living within their means

 5. They set high, but achievable, goals.